JetBrains-Research/lca-baselines/ci-builds-repair/ci-builds-repair-benchmark/README.md

 ## 💾 Install dependencies

 We provide dependencies for two Python dependencies managers: [pip](https://pip.pypa.io/en/stable/) and [Poetry](https://python-poetry.org/docs/).
-Poetry is preferred, `requirements.txt` is obtained by running `poetry export --with dev,eda --output requirements.txt`.
+Poetry is preferred, `requirements.txt` is obtained by running ` poetry export --output requirements.txt`.

 * If you prefer pip, run `pip install -r requirements.txt`
 * If you prefer Poetry, run `poetry install`

-## ⚙️ Config
+## ⚙️ Configure

 To initialize the benchmark, you need to pass a path to a config file with the following fields (see example in [`config_template.yaml`](config_template.yaml)):